-Beat to a cream a generous half cupful of butter, and gradually beat into this one cupful of sugar, add an ounce of Walter Baker's chocolate melted, also two unbeaten eggs.
+Beat butter to a cream and gradually beat into this one cupful of sugar, chocolate melted, also two unbeaten eggs.

-Beat vigorously for five minutes, then stir in half a cupful of milk, one and a half cups of flour, with a generous teaspoonful of baking powder, flavor with vanilla; pour into a buttered shallow cake-pan and bake for half an hour in a moderate oven.
+Beat vigorously for five minutes, then stir in milk, flour, with a generous teaspoonful of baking powder, flavor with vanilla; pour into a buttered shallow cake-pan and bake for half an hour in a moderate oven.
 Any frosting can be used.

-Four eggs, one cupful of fine white sugar, one cupful of fiour, lemon flavoring.
+Four eggs, one cupful of fine white sugar, one cupful of flour, lemon flavoring.
 Beat yolks and whites separately, add half the sugar to yolks and half to whites and beat well, then beat both together, stir in flour, bake in slow oven.

-CHOCOLATE SPONGE.
+CHOCOLATE SPONGE